nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 The application can schedule a transmission by calling the :c:func:`nrf_modem_dect_phy_tx` function.

 The operation is asynchronous, and the successful completion of the :c:func:`nrf_modem_dect_phy_tx` function only signals that the request was sent to the modem.
-When the operation has completed, its result is signaled to the application in the :c:member:`nrf_modem_dect_phy_callbacks.op_complete` callback function.
+When the operation has completed, its result is signaled to the application in the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_COMPLETED` event.
-If any error has occurred in scheduling or executing the operation, it is returned in the callback.
+If any error has occurred in scheduling or executing the operation, it is returned in the event.

 The operation has several parameters, including Listen Before Talk (LBT) period and threshold.